-During any meeting of Cabinet, if the Chair counts the number of Members present and declares that there is not a quorum present, then the meeting will adjourn immediately.
+- 16. The quorum for meetings of Cabinet for any matter where a unanimous decision is required shall be all Cabinet Members or their Substitute Members.
+If the Deputy Mayor is acting in place of the Mayor, the quorum for that matter shall include the Substitute Member for the authority to which the Deputy Mayor belongs.
+The quorum for meetings shall otherwise be the Mayor or Deputy Mayor, and three of the five other Cabinet Members or their Substitute Members. - 17.
+During any meeting of Cabinet, if there is not a quorum present1, then the meeting will adjourn immediately.
 Remaining business will be considered at a time and date fixed by the Chair.
-If the Chair does not fix a date, the remaining business will be considered at the next ordinary Cabinet meeting.

-- 17. The proceedings of the Cabinet are not invalidated by any vacancy amongst its Members or Substitute Members, or by any defect in the appointment or qualifications of any Member or Substitute Member. - 18.
-The Cabinet may establish sub-committees, working groups and partnership arrangements as necessary to support the work of the Combined Authority, and may determine terms of reference and membership as appropriate. - The Cabinet shall conduct its proceedings in accordance with the rules of procedure, set out in Appendix I.
+If the Chair does not fix a date, the remaining business will be considered at the next ordinary Cabinet meeting. - 18.
+The proceedings of the Cabinet are not invalidated by any vacancy amongst its Members or Substitute Members, or by any defect in the appointment or qualifications of any Member or Substitute Member. - 19.
+The Cabinet may establish sub-committees, working groups and partnership arrangements as necessary to support the work of the Combined Authority, and may determine terms of reference and membership as appropriate. - 20.
+The Cabinet shall conduct its proceedings in accordance with the rules of procedure, set out in Part 2.